Frequently Asked Questions

 What is a typical day at Academic Connections like?

-Academic Connections strives to balance a demanding academic schedule with a busy residential life.
-Classes are held 5 hours per day, Monday – Friday, with social activities and meetings filling up the remainder of the day.
+Academic Connections strives to balance a demanding academic schedule with engaging materials that go beyong just lectures.
+Classes are held 5 hours per day, Monday – Friday.
 On a typical day, Academic Connections students attend course lectures in the morning 9-11:30 AM, break for lunch, and participate in laboratories and study sessions in the afternoon 1:30-4:00 PM.
-Special activities include, but are not limited to: supervised field trips, SAT training (for an additional fee), and social events planned during the non-academic hours/days.
+Special activities include, but are not limited to: supervised field trips, SAT training (for an additional fee), and social events planned during the lunch breaks throuhgout the 3-week period.

 Are students permitted to be temporarily checked out of the program?